 So the ideal TVA contraction = exhale, draw the belly button gently back to the spine, draw the pelvic floor gently up.
 Pelvis doesn’t move.
 No tucking, hunching, thrusting or breath holding.

 This is a necessary first stage of achieving a functioning core because you need to reconnect with it if you’re going to work with it.
 But it is only the first stage.
-You don’t have to carry on doing TVA isolation exercises.
-You have to find it.
-You have to reconnect the brain to the muscle and make it work right.
+You don’t have to carry on doing TVA isolation exercises for ever.
+Just find your core.
+Then reconnect the brain to the muscle and make it work right.

 But to really work, to really function, the TVA is only one part (a very important part, but one part all the same) of your core system of muscles.
 These include your diaphragm, pelvic floor and the multifidus of your spine.
 Your stabilizing muscles that are utterly vital to your body working right.
 You find them, you figure out how to make them work on their own, then you teach the whole system to work every time you move.